KritiCParikh/LearningJourney/Algorithms&Operations/Algorithms&Operations.md

 - **Genetic Algorithms:** Evolving a population of solutions using principles inspired by natural selection.
 - **A* Search Algorithm:** Finding the shortest path using an estimate of the remaining distance.

----

 ### 9. Randomized Algorithms
-**Definition:** Uses randomness to make decisions, often leading to faster average-case performance.
+Uses randomness to make decisions, often leading to faster average-case performance.

 **Example:** Conducting a political poll.
 Instead of asking every citizen, we randomly select a smaller group to survey, which can provide a good estimate of overall opinion.